aspiers/mscore-groove/README.md

 This repository contains some examples:

-- [The A section of "Scrapple From The Apple"](examples/Scrapple/), a bebop jazz tune by Charlie Parker
+- [The A section of "Scrapple From The Apple"](examples/Scrapple/), a bebop jazz tune by Charlie Parker.
+You can also [view / listen to this on musescore.com](https://musescore.com/user/3898956/scores/6114206/s/Bf73QN).

 - [An excerpt from "Crimson Waves"](examples/Crimson+Waves/) by Malcolm Braff, as described in [this